Why People Are Wrong About Wal-Mart

 When it comes to valuation, I like to use different models to prevent myself from focusing too much on one angle and number.

-- A DCF for a free cash flow based analysis
+- A DCF for a free cash flow-based analysis

-- An earnings based estimate using Ben Graham's Formula
+- An earnings-based estimate using Ben Graham's Formula

 - Income statement valuation using EBIT multiples

-Getting into the details of each valuation method and model will be left for another write up.
+Getting into the details of each valuation method and model will be left for another write-up.
 Instead, you can see and test the models for yourself at old school value.

 Discounted Cash Flow Fair Value

 Using latest FCF numbers, DCF shows that the current Wal-Mart growth rate is 5.7%.
 However, the reverse growth rate (or market implied growth) is coming to 3.7%.
 This means the market thinks that Wal-Mart is growing a little too quickly than it should.
 With a 6.7% discount rate and 2% terminal rate, the fair value comes out to $101.

 Graham Formula Fair Value